ed-kung/CSUN-Econ-310/docs/notes/03-demand-curves.md

 ## Demand curves

-A demand curve maps the price of a commodity to the amount of the commodity that a consumer would wish to buy.
+A demand curve maps the price of a commodity to the quantity that a consumer buys.
 We can solve the opimization problem for a general price $$p$$ to get the consumer's demand curve.

 {: .green-callout-title }
 > Example